Arabian Campus

 Other Links

-Study in Jordan - living in jordan
+Study in Jordan - LIVING IN Jordan

-Transportation in Jordan
+Transportation

 Taxis are available from Queen Alia International Airport to take you into Amman.
 The trip takes around 30 minutes, depending on traffic, and will cost you around 10 JD.
 The airport also has a bus service which arrives at Abdali bus station every hour and costs 0.500 JD.
 Passengers using Queen Alia airport for international flights are requested to check in two hours before departure.